lsd-so/internetdata/README.md

 ## Quickstart

 See the [`examples/`](https://github.com/lsd-so/internetdata/tree/main/examples) folder for complete code examples but shown below are the necessary pieces for getting started after [installing](#installation).
-This guide also assumes you've created an [API key](https://lsd.so/docs/database/connect/authenticating).
+The guides also assume you've created an [API key](https://lsd.so/docs/database/connect/authenticating).

 ### Hacker News